-Since the AWR was introduced in October 2011, Recruitment Agencies have been inserting clauses into contractual agreements with contractors that are related to the AWR and should strengthen a contractor’s case for being seen as in business on their own account.
-Such clauses include (not the exact wording of course):
+Since the AWR was introduced in October 2011, Recruitment Agencies have been inserting clauses into contractual agreements that are related to the AWR and strengthen a contractor’s case for being seen as in business on their own account.
+Such clauses include (not verbatim):

-These clauses are designed also to give the agency and client comfort that the contractor is not in scope of the AWR.
-However, if a contractor believes they are in scope of the AWR, then they would need to dispute their employment ‘status’ at an Employment Tribunal.
+These clauses are designed also to give the agency and client comfort that the contractor isn’t in scope of the AWR.
+However, if a contractor believes they are, they’d need to dispute their employment ‘status’ at an Employment Tribunal.

 The Employment Tribunal will consider if the description of the arrangement in the contract reflects the reality of the relationship.

-Therefore the focus will be on the relationship which exists between the Limited Company and the end user client and/or the agency and the Tribunal will have then also to weigh up on balance whether they are in business on their own account or not (and have a business to business relationship with the end client).
-There will no doubt be a debate about what exactly a ‘business undertaking’ and what a ‘business to business’ relationship actually means.
+The focus will fall on the relationship which exists between the limited company, the end user client and/or the agency; the Tribunal will also have to weigh whether they’re in business on their own account or not (and have a business-to-business with the end-client).
+There’ll no doubt be a debate about what exactly a ‘business undertaking’ is and what a ‘business-to-business’ relationship actually means.

-The courts have devised a number of tests which examine the individual’s circumstances and consider all aspects of the ‘employment’ relationship, including what a contract might say or what it does not say, the expectations of the parties and their conduct, to establish the reality of the relationship.
+The courts have devised a number of tests which examine the individual’s circumstances and consider all aspects of the ‘employment’ relationship, including their conduct, what a contract does and doesn’t say and the expectations of the parties involved, to establish the reality of the relationship.

-If the contractual arrangements do not reflect the reality of the relationship (e.g. despite the wording of a contract, the actual reality is that the individual is in not in business on their own account, and they work under the supervision and direction of the hirer), then individuals are likely to fall into scope of the Regulations.
+If the contractual arrangements don’t reflect the reality of the relationship (e.g. despite the wording of a contract, the actual reality is that the individual isn’t in business on their own account, and they work under the supervision and direction of the hirer), individuals are likely to fall into scope of the regulations.

-Recent important cases where tribunals have looked at ‘employment status’ and whether the contractual arrangements reflect the reality of the arrangement, that are worth further reading are here, here and here.
+A number of important cases where tribunals have looked at ‘employment status’ and whether the contractual arrangements reflect the reality of the arrangement, are worth further reading:

 So, in certain circumstances, it could be possible that a limited company contractor could be in scope of the AWR.
 We wait to see if a case comes to Tribunal.

-You’ll notice this article does not mention IR35 – as IR35 and the AWR are different pieces of legislation and being ‘inside’ of one does not necessarily mean you are ‘inside’ the other.
+You’ll notice this article doesn’t mention IR35 – an IR35 and the AWR are different pieces of legislation and being ‘inside’ of one doesn’t necessarily mean you’re ‘inside’ the other.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.